restorecommerce/chassis-srv/README.md

 ## Features

 - Expose your business logic as RPC endpoints
-- Emit and listen to events from other microservices like if you would use NodeJS events
+- Emit and listen to events from other microservices like when you would use NodeJS events
 - Middleware for client and server
-- Includes endpoint discovery, load balancing, retry and timeout
+- Includes endpoint discovery, load balancing, retry and timeout logic
-- Uses ES6
+- Uses ES6 features

 ## Install